 Grade is a word pathologists use to describe the difference between abnormal cells and the normal, healthy cells they have replaced.

-The most common use for the word grade is to describe the difference between cancer cells and normal non-cancerous cells.
-However, pathologists also use the word grade to describe the changes seen in non-cancerous medical conditions.
+The most common use for the word grade is to describe the difference between cancer cells and normal, healthy cells.
+However, pathologists also use this word to describe the changes seen in pre-cancerous and non-cancerous medical conditions.

-In most areas of the body, pathologists divide grade into two levels – low and high.
-Cancer cells that look, grow, and behave more like normal non-cancerous cells are called low grade.
-In contrast, cancer cells that look, grow, and behave less like normal non-cancerous cells are called high grade.
+In some areas of the body, pathologists divide grade into two levels – low and high.
+Cancer cells that look, grow, and behave more like normal, healthy cells are called low grade.
+In contrast, cancer cells that look, grow, and behave less like normal, healthy cells are called high grade.

 Pathologists also use grade to describe pre-cancerous diseases.
 In this situation, low grade diseases look more like normal, healthy cells and are less likely to turn into a cancer over time.
 In contrast, high grade diseases look less like normal, healthy cells and are more likely to turn into a cancer over time if not treated.

 For some diseases, grade is divided into levels called differentiation.
-Differentiation is another word pathologists use to compare the abnormal cells with the cells that are normally found in that location.
+Differentiation is another word pathologists use to compare the abnormal cells with the normal, healthy cells that are usually found in that location.

 Here is an example of how grade can be divided into four levels of differentiation:

 Grade can only be determined after the tissue sample has been examined under the microscope by a pathologist.
 When describing pre-cancerous or cancerous cells, pathologists look for some of the following features in order to decide the grade:

 Special systems have been created to grade tumours in some parts of the body.
 These systems are often named after the person or institution who first created them.

 Pathologists sometimes use the word grade to describe the changes seen in non-cancerous medical conditions.
 In this situation, grade is used to how far the disease has progressed.
 The features used to determine the grade will depend on the disease and the area of the body being examined.